min2ha/ukwa-site/content/target/60140/index.en.md

   "subject": null
 }

-# Independent: Facebook says it is investigating how it affects the wellbeing of users after former exec says it is 'destroying' society

 News article about comments made by a fomer executive at facebook about the impact the site has on mental health